How to Install Selenium WebDriver

 1. Project Name

-2. Location to save a project
+2. Location to save the project

 3. Select an execution JRE